mcosovic/JuliaGrid.jl/docs/src/manual/powerFlowAnalysis.md

 system.bus.layout.type
 ```

-In contrast, if a bus is initially defined as a demand bus (`type = 1`) and later a generator is added to it, the bus type will not be changed to a generator bus (`type = 2`).
+In contrast, if a bus is initially defined as the demand bus (`type = 1`) and later a generator is added to it, the bus type will not be changed to the generator bus (`type = 2`).
 Instead, it will remain as a demand bus:
 ```@example busTypeStay
 using JuliaGrid # hide